E-commerce

 Simple definition of inbound customer service

-Inbound customer service includes interactions in which the customer initiates contact.
+Inbound customer service brings together interactions in which the customer takes the initiative to make contact.
 They may write, call, chat, send a social message, or use a form to obtain information, resolve an issue, or request an action.
-The logic is therefore reactive from a triggering standpoint: it is the customer’s need that starts the exchange.
+The logic is therefore reactive from the point of view of the trigger: it is the customer's need that starts the exchange.

 Typical examples